 “We are more likely to perform actions when we believe in our own competence”

 Self-efficacy is a person’s belief in his/her own competence.
-According to Albert Bandura – who defined self-efficacy theory – this personalized belief in our ability to succeed affects our behaviour.
+According to Albert Bandura – who defined self-efficacy theory – this personalized belief in our ability to succeed affects our behavior.
 The more competent we think we are (a high level of perceived self-efficacy), the greater our intrinsic motivation to act is.

 There are at least 3 types of information that enhance our self-efficacy online: